Routing audio from applications around your PC

 Slick Audio for Audio Routing Questions

 I’m gonna cut the video at this point this was the general overview.
 So, if you have specific questions please email them to us at email@example.com or firstname.lastname@example.org yes we have www.slickaudio.com now if you’ve noticed our new website by the way.
 If you have visit it go www.slickaudio.com is the new standard if you will.

 But we can we and will entertain the various questions and try to round them up and categorize them get them into the three categories.
 Sort of in general buckets and then break it down and do some more videos for you.
 To help you understand so it’d be a little bit more to the point you know.
 By helping you get what you need as opposed to me just saying boilerplate.
-Well is it done move on which is what you’re gonna find in most sites so I’d rather answer your specific questions if I possibly can hat doesn’t mean that I’m going to be able to get all the questions answered.
-But again, I will do my best so everybody have a very safe and happy 4th of July.
-For those who are here in the States if you are not here in the States come on down and join us and have a safe and happy 4th of July with this and but now have a great a great weekend and safe weekend and I will talk to you all next weekend and I will talk to you all next week.
-Cheers I’m vacationing for a couple of days.
+Well is it done to move on which is what you’re gonna find in most sites so I’d rather answer your specific questions if I possibly can hat doesn’t mean that I’m going to be able to get all the questions answered?
+But again, I will do my best so everybody has a very safe and happy 4th of July.
+For those who are here in the States if you are not here in the States come on down and join us and have a safe and happy 4th of July with this and but now have a great weekend and safe weekend and I will talk to you all next weekend and I will talk to you all next week.
+Cheers, I’m vacationing for a couple of days.